 Launched in Nov 2019, a neo banking platform for kids, students and teenagers to manage money, while being supervised and monitored by parents.
 Walrus is building the next-generation banking and rewards platform for the 100 million teenagers in India with the objective of giving them financial freedom and teaching them good money habits.

-RazorpayX is business banking platform built for disruptors.
-Bring effectiveness, efficiency, and excellence to all the financial processes Razorpay has to offer, coupled with banking services.
-RazorpayX offers current account, credit cards, and compliance services for small and medium firms.
+RazorpayX is a business banking platform built for disruptors.
+It brings effectiveness, efficiency, and excellence to all the financial processes coupled with banking services.
+RazorpayX offers a current account, credit cards, and compliance services for small and medium firms.